inyoungcho/presentations/modules/lecture-docker-security-tools/slides.md

 - No extended attributes in images -> no capabilities elevation normally possible

 - Use docker to reduce capabilities
-- Docker can’t grant capabilities to non-root users due to some limitations in older kernel versions
+- Docker can not grant capabilities to non-root users due to some limitations in older kernel versions

 ---